microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

   - one unique identifier (string)
   - one attribute associated with the unique identifier (string)
 - There is likely going to be a UI on top of our ingest API...so we will treat our app like a backend system.
 Therefore, we will accept JSON into our ingest API.
-- As captured in [Ingestion Format ADR](./07-ingestion-format.md), Many financial institutions transmit their data in Comma Seperated Value (CSV) files.
-Therefore we will also accept CSV for data ingestion, which will then be converted and treated as a JSON object in the application.
+- As captured in [Ingestion Format ADR](./07-ingestion-format.md), many financial institutions transmit their data in Comma Separated Value (CSV) files.
+Therefore we will also accept CSV for data ingestion.
   - The CSV file data headers must follow the same schema specified for the JSON file

 ## Decision